robheittman/mdb2postgresql/README.md

 The More You Know
 -----------------

-All BOOLs are remapped to INTEGERs on their way to PostgreSQL.
+All `BOOL`s are remapped to `INTEGER`s on their way to PostgreSQL.
 Boolean values come out of Access as {0,1} which PostgreSQL doesn't accept.
 A possible future solution would be to add a flag to mdb-export that allows us to specify how to represent booleans in the SQL INSERT style of dump.

-This script inserts everything to a "source" schema.
+This script inserts everything to a `source` schema.
 In my little world there is always a next step of ETL, and this gives me a nice baseline of the source data mostly as it was in Access.
 The next step then can consist of a set of nice